-3. Materials and Methods
+Materials and Methods

 Researchers in the humanities are often interested in filling the semantic basis of the message with specific socio-cultural content.
-The objects of study of social psychologists are often social phenomena that have a significant affective component, the latter are often hidden from the eyes of the observer, not always perceived by the subject and therefore not included in research models as a fixed quantity.
+The object of study of social psychologists are often social phenomena that have a significant affective component, the latter are often hidden from the eves of the observer, not always perceived by the subject and therefore not included in research models as a fixed quantity.
 Being a borderline phenomenon, convertible both in the social environment and in the psyche of the individual, the affective component requires the design in the field of research of the postulates of psychology and semantics.
 The sphere of their intersection is described in psychology - by personal meanings, in semantics - by meanings.
-The works of V.F.
-Petrenko [18], A.G.
-Shmelev [19], and C.H.
-Osgud [20] provide a comprehensive justification that the construction of subjective semantic spaces that reveal the most important factors by which the individual performs an unconscious categorical analysis of a social phenomenon, is such a method.
+The works of Ch.
+Osgood, V. Petrenko and A. Shmelev provide a comprehensive justification that the construction of subjective semantic spaces that reveal the most important factors by which the individual performs an unconscious categorical analysis of a social phenomenon, is such a method.
 It allows to some extent to solve the problem of studying the deep structures of the human psyche, largely responsible for regulating its behaviour in society.
-Experience with the use of psychosemantic methods suggests that they can be used to build a variety of systems of determination, to reach different social communities, revealing emotionally rich, poorly structured ideas about themselves and other people, about various social values and, in general, about objects, the attitude to which is deeply personal.
+Experience with the use of psychosemantic methods suggests that they can be used to build a variety of systems of determination, to reach different social communities, revealing emotionally rich, poorly structured ideas about themselves and other people, about various social values and, in general, about objects, the attitude to which is deeply personal (Osgud et al., 1972; Shmelev, 1983; Petrenko, 2005).